kingfenye/k1/README.md

 # 👋 Hi there, I'm Fenye!

-## I’m an applications developer experienced in full-stack development - particularly with Java & Python.
+## I’m currently an applications developer experienced in full-stack development - particularly with Java & Python.
 React is my frontend tool of choice and I've worked in backend with C++, C#, Node, Python, and more.
+I'm interested in dabbling in game development as a side-hobby!

 <!--
 Here are some ideas to get you started: